CCALI/a2jdat/README.md

 Since the A2J software can run on many platforms, there is a small amount of platform specific configuration that is necessary.
 Navigate to the root of the DAT in your websites folder.
 Open config.json

 The Most important keys are:
-SERVER_URL- required to establish target endpoints for API GUIDES_DIR-  required to establish location of templates
-GUIDES_URL- relative web location of guides
-WKHTMLTOPDF_PATH- path to binary of WKHTMLTOPDF
+CAJA_WS_URL- required to establish target endpoints for API GUIDES_DIR-  required to establish location of templates GUIDES_URL- relative web location of guides WKHTMLTOPDF_PATH- path to binary of WKHTMLTOPDF

 and these new keys:
 VIEWER_PATH- path to viewer
 WKHTMLTOPDF_DPI- desired default dpi to render pdfs.
-CALI reccomends minimum of 300
-WKHTMLTOPDF_ZOOM- The correction factor used to render text pdfs.
+CALI reccomends minimum of 300 WKHTMLTOPDF_ZOOM- The correction factor used to render text pdfs.
 This is necessary to standardize rendering accross all platforms.
 On most \*nix systems this should be 1.000 and on most windows systems this should be 1.280.

 All other keys must be present but the value is irrelevant.